Two Essential Back-to-School Checklists

-- Do your kids view you as open, “safe,” comfortable, and welcoming places for real conversation?
+- Do your kids view you as an open, “safe,” comfortable, and welcoming place for real conversation?
 If not, what steps can you take to cultivate that atmosphere at home?

 - Remember that kids are watching and listening, even when they don’t look like they are paying attention or give signals (e.g., eye-rolling) that communicate the opposite.

 - Look for little ways to remind them you are rooting for them throughout the year: lunch box notes, middle-of-the-day texts, reconnecting after school and before bedtime.